weburnit/php-oop/README.md

 **Before you start**
-- Usage of Guzzle is allowed
+- usage of Guzzle is allowed
-- You can extend composer.json / add own libraries
+- you can extend composer.json / add own libraries
-- Try to follow SOLID and DRY concepts
+- try to follow SOLID and DRY concepts

 ## Test tasks: